josheghani-dev/persianize/README.md

 ```

 ### Manual installation
-If you didn't use dependency management systems you can install persianize in manual way, download ZIP file and then extract it and all you need if require 'Persianize.php' file on your project and use ```Persian``` Class.
+If you didn't use dependency management systems you can install ```Persianize``` in manual way, download ZIP file and then extract it and all you need if require 'Persianize.php' file on your project and use ```Persian``` Class.

 ## Convert
 This object helps you to change pharses to right persian